Abdul-Sayed/angular-new-notes/notes.md

 ## Modules
 Modules - organize code.
 Contains related components and services (groups functionality).
 A module imports the different decorators used by the module and the class components, the directives, any child modules, and the (exported) components that are grouped into the module.

-The declarations array lists all the components, the imports array lists all the directives and child modules, providers array lists all services, and the bootstrap array lists the component to be rendered first.
+The declarations array lists all the components the module uses, the imports array lists all the directives and child modules, providers array lists all services, and the bootstrap array lists the component to be rendered first.
 Only the app module needs to list the bootstrap.
-App module must import browser module.
+App module must import browser module, as AppComponent is rendered in index.html.

 Each component directory can have its own module.
 Child modules must import CommonModule, and export their components